 Recently I had a conversation with a woman whom I’d known thru social media and a few events we’d mutually attended.
-On day two of the event we’d both attended I invited her to lunch.
-I had not had the time, nor made the time prior to that to get to know her very well and was happy when she said yes.
-We both shared some things about ourselves and our lives and together experienced several aha’s about relationships, work, dreams and so much more.
+I invited her to lunch on day two of the event we’d both attended.
+I had not had the time, nor made the time before that, to get to know her very well and was happy when she said yes.
+We shared some things about ourselves and our lives and experienced several aha’s about relationships, work, dreams, and so much more.

 While I knew we weren’t besties, I didn’t realize that her initial response was she didn’t like me.
 So, I asked why?
 What made you feel that way?

-As we chatted more about it over the day and the next we began to see really and truly how much we had in common, how much we enjoyed each other’s company and I left looking forward to the next time we could hang out together.
+As we chatted more about it over the day and the next, we began to see really and truly how much we had in common and how much we enjoyed each other’s company, and I left looking forward to the next time we could hang out together.

-Today as I write this blog post I must confess that I too struggle with this.
-There have been more times than I’m care to admit that I’ve made a decision about someone without fully getting to know them.
-Judging them for something that they don’t even mean to project that triggers something in me that clearly I need to work on more.
+Today as I write this blog post, I must confess that I, too, struggle with this.
+There have been more times than I care to admit that I’ve decided on someone without fully getting to know them.
+Judging them for something that they don’t even mean to project triggers something in me that clearly, I need to work on more.

-Today as I reflect on this I am extremely grateful that I had this experience, that I asked her to lunch, so she could allow me to see the amazing person she truly is.
-Over the years I’ve come to realize that it takes time to get to know people and I must do my best to be present, without judgment when I’m meeting and getting to know others.
+Today as I reflect on this, I am extremely grateful that I had this experience, that I asked her to lunch, so she could allow me to see the amazing person she truly is.
+Over the years, I’ve realized that it takes time to get to know people, and I must do my best to be present, without judgment, when I’m meeting and getting to know others.

 As I walk this path of life, I aspire to see people for the beautiful souls they are and not to be triggered by something they do that brings up something in me that needs healing.
 I am working on appreciating the differences that we have and the things that we share in common.